ibm-messaging/mq-ansible/QUEUE_MANAGER.md

       mqsc_file: 'commfile.in'
 ```

-## Example of unit testing of module
+## Example of unit testing of a module

 Note: Exeption classes `AnsibleExitJson` and `AnsibleFailJson` should be set.
 See [`test_queue_manager.py`](ansible_collections/ibm/ibmmq/tests/unit/test_queue_manager.py) for reference.